tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
+- Finish adding rest of pages to redux.
 - Imports are starting to look REALLY ugly.
 Need to figure out how to properly fix
 - Figure out what else needs to be done to publish minimally viable blog
 - - Begin working on immutable data store and associated logic with tests